open-mmlab/mmengine/docs/en/migration/param_scheduler.md

 ### Learning rate warm-up migration

-The learning rate warm-up can be achieved through the combination of schedulers by specifying the effective interval `begin` and `end`.
+The learning rate warm-up can be achieved through the combination of schedulers by specifying the effective range `begin` and `end`.
 There are 3 learning rate warm-up methods in MMCV, namely `'constant'`, `'linear'`, `'exp'`.
 The corresponding config in MMEngine should be modified as follows:

 #### Constant warm-up